DataOps: History

 DataOps was first introduced by Lenny Liebmann, Contributing Editor, InformationWeek, in a blog post on the IBM Big Data & Analytics Hub titled "3 reasons why DataOps is essential for big data success" on June 19, 2014.
 The term DataOps was later popularized by Andy Palmer of Tamr and Steph Locke.
 DataOps is a moniker for "Data Operations."
 2017 was a significant year for DataOps with significant ecosystem development, analyst coverage, increased keyword searches, surveys, publications, and open source projects.
 Gartner named DataOps on the Hype Cycle for Data Management in 2018.

 Goals and philosophy

 The volume of data is forecast to grow at a rate of 32% CAGR to 180 Zettabytes by the year 2025 (Source: IDC).
 DataOps seeks to provide the tools, processes, and organizational structures to cope with this significant increase in data.
-Automation streamlines the daily demands of managing large integrated databases, freeing the data team to develop new analytics in a more efficient and effective way.
+Automation streamlines data preboarding, ingestion, and the management of large integrated databases, freeing the data team to develop new analytics in a more efficient and effective way.
 DataOps seeks to increase velocity, reliability, and quality of data analytics.
 It emphasizes communication, collaboration, integration, automation, measurement and cooperation between data scientists, analysts, data/ETL (extract, transform, load) engineers, information technology (IT), and quality assurance/governance.